TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Now let's do rebuilding the modes and applying these to test mode
+	- The test mode should really hold a variant of all modes I believe
+	- or the complete arena handle, we'll see how it works

 - Type vs id nomenclature
 	- E.g. we want nodes to say what "type" (resource) they are but footstep custom sound to have "id"
 		- it just sounds intuitive